2023 Most Popular Online Liberal Arts General Studies Schools in Indiana

 Check out the online liberal arts programs at these schools if you want to attend one of the most popular in Indiana.

-Our analysis found Ball State University to be the most popular school for liberal arts general studies students who want to pursue an online degree in Indiana.
-Located in the small city of Muncie, Ball State is a public school with a fairly large student population.
+Our 2023 rankings named Ball State University the most popular online school in Indiana for liberal arts general studies students.
+Located in the city of Muncie, Ball State is a public school with a fairly large student population.

 After completing their degree, liberal arts graduates from Ball State carry an average student debtload of $20,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $151.